But what do you really know about the store?

 Introducing Surgical Patching, with PatchmanFor Kualo customers, our Patchman service addresses this exact problem.
 Since 2015, Patchman has been protecting our shared and reseller servers by focusing on automatically securing the big three open source content management systems, WordPress, Joomla, Drupal.

-From today, Patchman's coverage will be extended to also incorporate patching for both Magento and WooCommerce.
+Patchman's coverage is now also extended to incorporate patching for Magento, WooCommerce and PrestaShop.

 Patchman runs continuously on our servers, and will automatically apply critical security patches to these applications, ensuring that they are always running with the latest security fixes.
 Beyond the core applications, Patchman also quarantines any malware that it finds, and sends out email alerts when critical updates are required in applications that it cannot patch.